 E-Types shone brightly in Scottsdale.

-Jaguar drove into the auction history books this month when a 1963 E-Type Lightweight, one a dozen originally built, sold for $7.37 million at the Bonhams Scottsdale sale – the highest sale price from the 2017 Scottsdale auctions.
-Meanwhile, over at the RM Sotheby’s auction, a stunning restored 1965 Series 1 4.2-litre Roadster went for a considerably more accessible $308,000.
+Jaguar drove into the auction history books this month with a 1963 E-Type Lightweight.
+One of a dozen originally built sold for $7.37 million at the Bonhams Scottsdale sale.
+Additionally, that is the highest sale price from the 2017 Scottsdale auctions.
+Meanwhile, over at the RM Sotheby’s auction, a stunning restored 1965 Series 1 4.2-litre Roadster, went for a considerably more accessible $308,000.
 That sum was also quite impressive considering that Jaguar made nearly 6,800 of them.

 For those wanting an early Jaguar E-Type to drive, to really enjoy on the road, marque aficionados usually recommend a Series 1 4.2-liter model, which Jaguar introduced in late 1964.
 Although still called a Series 1, the 4.2 brought many upgrades over the earlier 3.8-liter models but retained the desirable covered-headlight look that would disappear in 1967.

 Jaguar caused a sensation with the introduction of the XK120 in 1948, but by the late 1950s, its successor, the still-fast XK150, had taken the basic design theme well past its expiration date.
 Then, at the 1961 Geneva Motor Show, Jaguar again dropped jaws with its next regular-production sports car, the E-Type, known as the XK-E in America.